Coffee (color)

-Coffee is a brownish color that is a representation of the color of a roasted coffee bean.
+Coffee is a brownish color that is a representation of a roasted coffee bean.
 Different types of coffee beans have different colors when roasted—the color coffee represents an average.

 The first recorded use of coffee as a color name in English was in 1695.

 The normalized color coordinates for coffee are identical to Tuscan brown, which was first recorded as a color name in English in 1913.

 Variations of coffee

 Café au Lait

 The color displayed at right is café au lait, also known as coffee and milk or latte.
 This is a representation of the color of coffee mixed with milk, which when prepared commercially by a barista in a coffee shop is known as a latte.

 The first recorded use of cafe au lait as a color name in English was in 1839.

 The normalized color coordinates for café au lait are identical to Tuscan tan and French beige, which were first recorded as color names in English in 1926 and 1927, respectively.